 The IRS sets guidelines for how much you can contribute to an HSA each year.
-Following are the limits for 2016 and 2017:
+Following are the annual contribution limits for 2017 and 2018:

 You have until the tax-filing deadline (generally April 15) of the following year to make allowable contributions.
 Catch-up contributions can be made any time during the year you turn 55.
 See below for more information.